 The ability to identify and assimilate new technologies is an integral part of the Council's aim to achieving its strategic objectives.
-The Council has a Shared IT service with East Herts which is responsible for developing the shared IT platform as well as delivering IT services.
-The shared service was established through a partnership agreement between the two Councils in 2013.
+The Council has a Shared ICT service with East Herts District Council.
+The shared ICT service is responsible for developing the shared ICT platform as well as delivering ICT services.